vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

-As a common example, if you’ve been reading others’ vimrc files, you will have doubtless seen many attempts to solve the universal problem of quickly removing spaces at the end of lines—or "trailing whitespace"—from code.
+As a common example, if you’ve been reading others’ vimrc files, you will have doubtless seen many attempts to solve the universal problem of quickly removing spaces at the end of lines—or “trailing whitespace”—from code.
 This function to do so is from the [Vim Tips wiki][vs]:

     function StripTrailingWhitespace()